michelfernandez/cove/site/content/english/_index.md

 {{< picture image5 430 "A person holds a legal document in their hands.
 The Swisscom logo is in the background" >}}

 {{% richtext %}}
-## Skribble works with government-approved technology from Swisscom
+## Skribble works with state-approved technology
-An important component of qualified electronic signatures (QES) are digital certificates.
-Skribble obtains these from Swisscom, a government approved certification authority.
-This means that signatures created by Skribble are equivalent to hand-written signatures according to Swiss and EU law.
+Skribble obtains the certificates for the electronic signatures from Swisscom, a state-approved certification body.
 {{% /richtext %}}
 {{< /side-by-side >}}